pytask-dev/pytask/docs/tutorials/how_to_debug.rst

 one of your tasks, jump right into the code and inspect the cause of the exception.

-Quick and easy feedback through a debugger is immensely valuable because it helps you to be more productive and gain more confidence in your research code.
+Quick and easy feedback through a debugger is immensely valuable because it helps you to be more productive and gain more confidence in your code.

 To facilitate debugging, pytask offers two command-line options.

 Debugging
 ---------

+Running

 .. code-block:: console